Categories

 Troubleshooting the application using SFR dump

-Note that you must be familiar with which changes are relevant for the issue at hand.
+Note that you must be familiar with which changes are relevant to the issue at hand.

 Solution: